KenKundert/inform/README.rst

    Use the specified colorscheme when rendering the text.
    Choose from *None*, 'light' or 'dark'.

+enable = True:
+   If set to False, the colorizer does not render the text in color.

 A colorizer takes the following arguments:

 text: